 Dale Carnegie will forever be remembered as one of the founding fathers of the self-help industry.
-Although he passed away over 60 years ago, his teachings on relationships and the art of communication continue to enhance millions of lives of around the globe.
-How to Win Friends and Influence People, the personal development classic that Carnegie published in 1931, remains one of the most influence self-help books and ranks as Amazon’s 11th most sold non-fiction book of all time.
-In particular, Carnegie’s teachings about creating behavioral changes in others, winning people to your side, and living a stress free life still hold tremendous relevance in modern times.
+Although he passed away over 60 years ago, his teachings on relationships and the art of communication continue to enhance millions of lives around the globe.
+How to Win Friends and Influence People, the personal development classic that Carnegie published in 1931, remains one of the most influential self-help books and ranks as Amazon’s 11th most-sold non-fiction book of all time.
+In particular, Carnegie’s teachings about creating behavioral changes in others, winning people to your side, and living a stress-free life still hold tremendous relevance in modern times.

 Dale Carnegie Profile: